vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 UploadError uploads will be periodically retried.
 At that point their phase will return to InProgress.
 After an upload has been successfully completed, its record will remain for a period of time and eventually be removed.
+#### Migrated CNS block volume

+If the CNS block volume is migrated, refer to [CSI migrated volume support](csi-migrated-volume-support.md).

 ### Backup vSphere CNS File Volumes